 You can schedule a Saved Search to run at any time.
 Before you schedule a Saved Search Alert, you must have created at least one Saved Search.

 Note: Saved searches used in Alerts cannot contain aggregation operators such as chart or top.
-See "Saving Queries, Creating Saved Searches and Saved Filters." on page 151 for more information.

 You can add a new Scheduled Search or Alert from the Configuration menu or directly from the search results page.